Sports Nutrition

 Energy drinks are not recommended for the pediatric population.

-Energy drinks contain large amounts of caffeine, along with herbal blends (high doses of vitamins and amino acids) and we do not know how young pediatric bodies will respond to these products.
-There are concerns for safety regarding the contents and concentration of products in these drinks and they are not approved by the Food and Drug Administration (FDA) who regulates products to ensure safety.
+Energy drinks contain large amounts of caffeine and herbal blends (high doses of vitamins and amino acids).
+We do not know how young pediatric bodies will respond to these products.
+There are concerns for safety regarding the contents and concentration of products in these drinks, and they are not approved by the Food and Drug Administration (FDA), which regulates products to ensure safety.
 Because the production is not regulated, there are risks of contamination and impurities.
-Energy drinks often contain high concentration of questionable contents and have been reported to cause adverse effects such as stomach (gastrointestinal) issues, nausea, shaking, overstimulation (affecting sleep, training, performance), anxiety, irritability, insomnia, headaches, and even cardiac arrhythmias, seizures and death.
+Energy drinks often contain high concentrations of questionable contents and have been reported to cause adverse effects, such as:

-Fluids are equally important to the health and performance of a young athlete as is food.
+Fluids are as important to the health and performance of a young athlete as food.
 It’s important that the young athlete drink fluids throughout the day, not just at practice.
-The best fluids are water and milk but in some instances, a sports drink may be needed.
+The best fluids are water and milk, but in some instances, a sports drink may be needed.
 Grab your water bottle and don’t wait to hydrate!

 Sports Drinks